 3) There are NO salty waste-water effluent byproducts from our production system.
 All the water is reused & filtered naturally with the bacteria (the bio-floc) that have a mutually symbiotic relationship with the shrimp.
 In essence, they need each other to thrive.

 4) Our indoor saltwater tanks make it unnecessary to destroy more natural marine ecosystems like the shrimp's mangroves.
-The open oceans are already over-polluted and over-fished as it is.
+The open oceans are already over-polluted and over-fished as they are.

 We, The Ocean's Friend, have a vision offering the freshest seafood to the public without compromising the natural environment.

 When he is not preoccupied with his day-job as a chemical engineer in industry, Ashtyn is busy working at TOFA, his start-up right out of college in May 2015.
 To keep it short, he has a Bachelor of Science in Biochemical Engineering from the University of Southern California.
 He's constantly working on every aspect of the aquaculture operation whether it be in accounting, sales, R&D, design engineering, water chemistry, thermal engineering, et al. The smallest and largest problems are all problems that need to be solved, in his eyes.
 He loves every bit of being a biochemical engineer but he doesn't get too much biology in his professional engineering career.
 Luckily, TOFA allows him to get all the biology research he needs!
 Fight On Trojans!

 Ashtyn is very fortunate to have the help of his family at TOFA.
 It is hard to take care of an operation as large as this alone, even if it wasn't just his side-venture.
 His Sister, Ida, supports him with research throughout the year, especially on shrimp feed technology.
 His Mother and Father, Carol and Chao, tend to the day-to-day farm operation with him (it's hard to be at multiple locations at once and also go to work!).
 One reason why Ashtyn started to the farm in the first place is to provide something substantial and satisfying for his parents to do during their retirement years.